alphagov/gds-way/programming-languages.md

 We've got a consistent style for [Ruby](programming-languages/ruby.html) and will add a guide for Python and Java.

-## Languages in use not in the core group

-We've chosen these 3 languages because they are successfully used by teams at the moment, and we are confident in how to host and operate applications written in them.
-We'd advise you to carry out new development in one of them.

 ## Languages in use in specific contexts